logical-mechanism/Seedelf-Wallet/README.md

 ## What is Seed Elf?

-**Seed Elf** is a token identifier to locate primary addresses inside the stealth wallet contract.
-The token allows the creation of a personalized random token name so that each address can have a username.
-A seed elf allows an address to be personalized touch while maintaining privacy.
+**Seed Elf** is a token identifier used to locate the primary address of a user inside the stealth wallet contract.
+A seed elf allows a stealth address to have a personalized touch while maintaining privacy.

-Its main purpose is for ease of locating a primary address.
-User A can ask user B to send funds to their seed elf.
-User B can find the UTxO that holds the seed elf and will use that registry and a random integer to generate a new private address for user A.
+Its main purpose is for the ease of locating a primary address.
+User Alice can ask Bob to send funds to their seed elf.
+Bob can find the UTxO that holds the seed elf and will use that registry and a random integer to generate a new UTxO for Alice.

 ```
 5eed0e1f | personal | XX | txid